 Students will learn:

-Near the end of the course, students will have an opportunity to work with local students and partners for two days to practice their educational and technical skills.
-Students will utilize lessons from throughout the course to design a specialized experience for our partners and will have two days of intensive practice prior to teaching.
-Students will receive coaching and assessment from Outward Bound Staff to prepare them for the practicum.
+Near the end of the course, students will have an opportunity to work with local students and partners for a few days to practice their educational and technical skills.
+Students will utilize lessons from the course to design a specialized experience for our partners and will have two days of intensive practice prior to teaching.
+Students will receive coaching and assessment from Outward Bound Instructors to prepare them for the practicum.

 Four days of the course will be spent completing 40 hours of advanced backcountry first aid and evacuation techniques.
-Mornings are generally devoted to lectures and exams with afternoons devoted to practical hands-on sessions and rescue simulations.
-Expect many rescue simulations with made-up victims and stage blood that will be videotaped for enhanced learning.
+Lectures and exams in the morning and practical hands-on sessions and rescue simulations in the afternoons.
 Evenings are reserved for study and assignments.
-Successful completion of this section involves full participation in the field simulations and written exams that make up the assessment process.
-Students will receive WAFA and Adult CPR certification cards upon completion of the course.
+Successful completion of this section involves full participation in the field simulations and written exams.
+Students will receive their WFA and Adult CPR certification cards upon completion of the course.
 These are industry-standard medical certifications that are required for professionals in the outdoor industry.

-The solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
-Many students use this reflection time to make significant decisions about their future, journal or write letters to friends and family.
-The duration of solo depends on the course length and type, as well as the competency and preparedness of the student group.
-Students on a Outdoor Educator course typically experience a 24-48 hour solo.
-Regardless of solo length, all students receive sufficient food, water and shelter to keep them safe and healthy.
-Students find that solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.
+The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
+Many students use this reflection time to make significant decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant stimulation of modern life.
+Students on an Outdoor Educator course typically experience a 24-48 hour Solo.
+With all the food, skills and supplies they need, students are given a secluded spot to reflect alone (monitored by Instructors throughout the experience to maintain safety).
+Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.

 While many of our students go on to pursue careers in the outdoor education field, there are an equivalent number who use their skills to pursue careers in social work, education, medical or other fields.
 The Outdoor Educator courses provide a robust classroom for gaining technical skills, wilderness skills and risk management experience.
-Students will also learn about educational philosophy, leadership, strategies for creating an inclusive environment, decision making processes, conflict resolution and mediation skills and group dynamics.
+Students will also learn about educational pedagogy, leadership, strategies for creating an inclusive learning environment, decision making processes, conflict resolution, mediation skills and group dynamics.

-The Texas course area is one of the most remote and geologically interesting in the Outward Bound system.
-Along the US-Mexico border in southwestern Texas, the Rio Grande River carves a huge, sweeping bend where Big Bend National Park earns its name.
+Along the US-Mexico border in southwestern Texas, a powerful river and a mountainous desert unite in Texas’ Big Bend National Park.
+The Texas course area is one of the most remote and geologically dynamic in the nation.
+The Rio Grande River carves a huge, sweeping bend where Big Bend National Park earns its name.
 This 750,000-square mile wilderness is the eighth largest national park in the lower 48 states and a desert backpacking and rock climbing paradise.
-In this region, delicate desert flowers exist alongside fossilized trees millions of years old and mountain passes give way to steep-walled canyons and cliffs.
+In this region, delicate desert flowers exist alongside fossilized trees millions of years old.
+Mountain passes give way to steep-walled canyons and cliffs.
+The land itself is awe-inspiring, with canyons towering 300 to 1,200 feet over the right.
+It is one of the last true desert regions in North America.
 Much of this rugged land has remained unchanged for centuries.
 Hundreds of species of birds and a healthy diversity of other animal and plant communities thrive within the splendid isolation of ancient limestone canyons, juniper and mesquite-covered mesas and coal-black night skies.